TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    Description
          If set, the admin panel appears in the bottom of pages.

-         **NOTE:** In addition the panel must be enabled for the user as well, using the TSconfig for the user!
+         **Note:** In addition the panel must be enabled for the user as well, using the TSconfig for the user!
 See the TSconfig reference about additional admin panel properties.

-   Default

 .. container:: table-row